Freshy: the start-up that was born at TBS and never stops growing

 We spoke to Mehmet Karakus, founder of Spain’s first on-line food shop with zero waste

 Of Turkish descent, Mehmet Karakus was born in Germany in 1998.
-Today he is 21 years old and lives in Barcelona, where he is in the final year of his Bachelor in Management course at the TBS Business School.
+Today he is 21 years old and lives in Barcelona, where he is in the final year of his Bachelor in Management course at the TBS Education.
 Mention of his name is often heard in the School’s corridors – Mehmet won the local and national prizes in The Global Student Entrepreneur Awards (GSEA) Competition by EO with the start-up which he founded himself: Freshy.

-At the beginning of this academic year, the TBS Business School in Barcelona interviewed Mehmet Karakus, at a time when Freshy was beginning to be talked about.
+At the beginning of this academic year, the TBS Education in Barcelona interviewed Mehmet Karakus, at a time when Freshy was beginning to be talked about.
 It is the only on-line food shop in Spain that applies the concept of zero waste, as the Freshy team strives to solve the problem of recycling in Barcelona and Spain.
 As it is a subscription shop which leaves no waste, it helps to conserve the environment by means of re-usable receptacles.
 After his sweeping victory in The Global Student Entrepreneur Awards (GSEA) Competition by EO, we again spoke to our Turkish student so that he could tell us, at first hand, about his success and about the development of his business.

 Mehmet Karakus, in the presentation of ‘Freshy’ before the jury of The Global Student Entrepreneur Awards (GSEA) Competition by EO.